 PLATEFORME 10 will consist of more than the museums.
 Its welcoming, open environment will benefit from a large complementary programme that enriches this cultural platform in the heart of the city.
 This will help attract a broad range of visitors, particularly those who rarely or never set foot in museums.
 Partly involving the fourteen arcades in the northern retaining wall, but extending throughout the site, the shared programme will serve as a showcase for museal activities while also providing a place to meet, eat and relax.
 The site’s facilities and atmosphere will highlight the cultural character of the district.
 This common space will also include services shared by the museums, including the bookshop/boutique, the library/documentation centre, various dining spaces as well as auditoriums.
 The shared programme will also offer activities aimed at stimulating contact with art by using the district’s large public spaces, as well as art residencies that contribute to PLATEFORME 10’s creative dynamic.

 With the support of its partners, the City of Lausanne and SBB (Swiss railways), but also and especially thanks to support from civil society: foundations, companies and individuals, PLATEFORME 1O is already taking concrete shape.
-The mcb-a, designed by the firm run by Italian architect Fabrizio Barozzi and Spanish architect Alberto Veiga, is under construction since October 2016 and will open in 2019.
+The MCBA, designed by the firm run by Italian architect Fabrizio Barozzi and Spanish architect Alberto Veiga, is under construction since October 2016 and will be inaugurated on October 5, 2019.
 The project to construct the building that will house the mudac and the Musée de l’Elysée, developed by Portuguese architects Manuel and Francisco Aires Mateus, was unanimously approved by a jury in October 2O15 and the construction began in June 2018.
 It will be inaugurated in 2021.
 A total of around 180 million Swiss francs will be invested in culture.
 75 million will come from patron and sponsor donations, while the rest will be provided by public bodies.